Sync Tools

 file_id | string | yes | File to move |

-target_node_id | string | no | New owning node (same node if omitted) |
+new_node_id | string | no | Move to a different node (cross-node move) |

-target_subpath | string | no | New subpath within the node’s section |
+new_subpath | string | null | no | New subpath within the section.
+Pass null to clear |

-confirm_token | string | no | Required on the second call |
+confirmed | boolean | no | First call returns a preview; pass true on the second call to execute |

 portuni_rename_folder